Frequently Asked Questions Frequently Asked Questions About Rehabilitation Programs

-Going through rehab is not a quick thing to do.
+Going through rehab is not a quick process.
 It is not something that can be accomplished rapidly or in just a matter of a few weeks.
 When you undergo rehab, it’s important to stay for the duration of the treatment, for every single day, and not to leave early.
 Detox may be included in that time period too if you are addicted to substances or if you display compulsive behaviors or have a chemical dependence to the substance that you are taking.
 Generally speaking though, detox usually takes about one to two weeks and rehab typically takes about six to twelve weeks.

 “What is inpatient rehab all about?”

 Inpatient treatment provides care to those who go there 24 hours a day, seven days a week.
 It is a live-in, residential center that people actually go to get fully clean from drug and alcohol addiction and from substance abuse in general.
 For those who are addicted to drugs and alcohol, it is much better to be taken out of your home environment in order to focus on your recovery and to really handle and address the issue properly and on a permanent level.
-There are many different types of inpatient rehab approaches, and generally speaking one can pick and choose which rehab to go to that has the best possible services for him or her.
+There are many different types of inpatient rehab approaches, and generally speaking, one can pick and choose which rehab to go to that has the best possible services for him or her.

 “How can I tell if I need outpatient or inpatient rehab?”

-The truth of the matter is, ninety percent of all addicts who attempt outpatient rehab will fail and will relapse either during the program or shortly there-after.
+The truth of the matter is ninety percent of all addicts who attempt outpatient rehab will fail and will relapse either during the program or shortly thereafter.
 There simply isn’t a significant amount of structure and proper balance of therapies at an outpatient treatment center to keep a recovering addict on the straight and narrow.
 Furthermore, there is no security whatsoever, and one can easily go abuse drugs and alcohol at any time of the day or night that he or she is not in session at the outpatient treatment center.

 “Should I include my family in my rehabilitation process?”